gerlichlab/hicognition/documentation/hugo-site/content/getting_started/_index.md

 ## Add your own data

-Go through the [tutorial](/docs/getting_started/uploading_data) for data addition to add your own datasets to play with.
+Once you have played with our example data, go through the [tutorial](/docs/getting_started/uploading_data) for data addition to add your own datasets to explore.
+If you need more details about how data managed in HiCognition, go through our [data management guide](/docs/data_management).